-At Loyola, we know that persuasive communications happens in both the advertising and public relations worlds and that's why we've put both under the strategic communications (advertising/public relations) sequence.
+At Loyola, we know that persuasive communication happens in both the advertising and public relations worlds and that's why we've put both under the strategic communication (advertising/public relations) sequence.
 Students in the Strategic Communication sequence study advertising and public relations with an emphasis on one of the two.
 Students take a core of courses including strategic contention creation, layout and design, research methods, media planning and a capstone.

 Overview of Courses

 In addition to six core courses, students choose from discipline-specific electives to personalize the program.
 Following a track in advertising or public relations, the program truly can be tailored to your interests and goals.
 Here’s a sample of what you can expect to learn and do:

 This student run agency offers real-world experience in public relations, design, photography and videography, social media, advertising, event and strategic planning by working with for-profit companies to create communication solutions.